neelsg/lithium/docs/tour.md

     import console

     main fn():
-        defer(console.log, "world!")
+        defer console.log("world!")

         console.log("Hello")

-The `defer` function is a special built-in function that defers the execution of a function until the surrounding function returns.
-The first parameter is the function to be called and any further parameters are the parameters that will be passed to this function on execution.
+The `defer` statement defers the execution of a function until the surrounding function returns.

 The `defer` statement's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.